“Saint Jerome in the Wilderness” by Giovanni Bellini

 In this piece, Bellini depicts Saint Jerome, the hermit who spent his time alone in the wilderness translating the Bible into Latin.
 Saint Jerome lived from approximately 342/347 until 419/420.
 He is depicted speaking to a lion as he works on his translations.
 The lion is a reference to a miracle ascribed to Saint Jerome.
 While in the desert, he encountered a lion that was suffering from a thorn stuck in its paw.
 Saint Jerome removed the thorn, and the lion remained with him in the wilderness as his constant and only companion.

 Many of Bellini’s works from this early period in his career were done in the Quattrocento style, the style of the 1400s.
 They are similar in technique to his father (or much older brother, research is still ongoing), Jacopo Bellini, and brother, Gentile Bellini.
-Jacopo and Gentile were both very important artists in the Venice School of the Italian Renaissance, with his father being credited as one of its founders.
+Jacopo and Gentile were both very important artists in the Venice School of the Italian Renaissance, with Jacopo credited as one of its founders.
 The style of the time is visible in this piece, as seen in the visible outlines of the figures and the rocky landscape in the background.

 However, there are subtle hints within the piece that illustrate techniques Giovanni would expand and improve upon.
 The gradient of light as seen in the sky, as it fades from a light blue to a darker blue, was an aspect first seen in Bellini’s early works.
 He is often credited with capturing the first depiction of dawn in a painting.
 The details in the surroundings as well as on his tunic show the shadows and lights from the sun, adding a depth to the scene not seen in other pieces from this time.
 Additionally, his colors are a little more saturated and bolder.